BLACK-ICEMAN/assignment_1_Cyusa_Bruno-29844/README.md

 commit;
 ```
-## Executing '03_queries.sql' to run 8 required queries in order.
+## Step 3: Analytics and executing queries '03_queries.sql'
+Run this operational script to evaluate assignment metrics.

 ## Q1: List every order with the customer's name and city, and the order date.
 (INNER JOIN: orders + customers)
 ```sql